EuBIC/ReproducibleMSGuidelines/guidelines.md

 Name: The method used to create a decoy database is specified
 Category: Bronze
-Description: During the peptide identification step, the search engine use a decoy database to statistically access the queality of the peptide identifications.
+Description: During the peptide identification step, the search engine uses a decoy database to statistically access the quality of the peptide identifications.
 Multiple methods are available to generate the decoy databases (e.g reverse, random, etc).
-We recommended to mention the stategy use to genrate the decoy database in the main manuscript.
+We recommende to mention the strategy used to generate the decoy database in the main manuscript.
 Fields: Proteomics, ProteoGenomics

 Name: If a custom (ie. non-publicly available) database was used, this database is deposited in the public repository or submitted as supplementary data